-\ifshort{ When the (\rkw{uninhabited}) rule fails since $C_1$ is satisfiable, either the two schemas regard different types (for example, {\aobj} and {\aarray}), hence $C_1$ is not included in $C_2$, or they regard the same type, and we apply the structural rule of that type.
+\ifshort{ When the (\textsc{uninhabited}) rule fails since~$C_1$ is satisfiable, either the two schemas \mrevone{apply to different types}{1.8, 2.7} (for example, {\aobj} and {\astr}), hence $C_1$ is not included in $C_2$, or they apply to the same basic JSON type (for example, $C_{1}$ applies to {\aobj} and $C_{2}$ to {\aobj} as well), and we apply the structural rule of that type.

-For example, the rule for objects is the following one; following the notation of \cite{DBLP:conf/issta/HabibSHP21}, we use $C.\akw{x}$ to extract the parameter of the $\akw{x}$ operator that appears in $C$. }
+For example, the rule for objects is the following one; we adopt the notation of \cite{DBLP:conf/issta/HabibSHP21}, and use $C.\akw{x}$ to extract the parameter of the $\akw{x}$ operator that appears in $C$. }

-\infrule[object] { C_{1}.\atype = \aobj \qquad C_{2}.\atype = \aobj\\ C_{1}.\aminProps \geq C_{2}.\aminProps \qquad C_{1}.\amaxProps \leq C_{2}.\amaxProps\\ \forall (e_2,S_{2}) \in C_{2}.\apProp:\ \exists (e_1,S_{1}) \in C_{1}.\apProp:\ \ e_1 \supseteq e_2 \ \mbox{\ and\ } \ S_{1} \subt S_{2} \\ \forall (e_2,S_{2}) \in C_{2}.\apReq: \exists\ (e_1,S_{1}) \in C_{1}.\apReq: \ \ e_1 \subseteq e_2 \ \mbox{\ and\ } \ S_{1} \subt S_{2} \\ } { C_{1} \subt C_{2} }
+\infrule[object] { C_{1}.\atype = \aobj \qquad C_{2}.\atype = \aobj\\ C_{1}.\aminProps \geq C_{2}.\aminProps \qquad C_{1}.\amaxProps \leq C_{2}.\amaxProps\\ \forall (e_2,S_{2}) \in C_{2}.\apProp:\ \exists (e_1,S_{1}) \in C_{1}.\apProp:\ \ e_1 \supseteq e_2 \ \mbox{\ and\ } \ S_{1} \subtr S_{2} \\ \forall (e_2,S_{2}) \in C_{2}.\apReq: \exists\ (e_1,S_{1}) \in C_{1}.\apReq: \ \ e_1 \subseteq e_2 \ \mbox{\ and\ } \ S_{1} \subtr S_{2} \\ } { C_{1} \subtr C_{2} }

 Here, the condition $C_{1}.\aminProps \geq C_{2}.\aminProps$ indicates that the $\aminProps$ constraint of $C_1$ implies that of $C_2$, and similarly for $\amaxProps$.
 The condition

 requires that, for every field in the object that is constrained by a $\apProp (e_2,S_{2}) \in C_{2}$, there exists $\apProp (e_1,S_{1}) \in C_{1}$ that matches the same field and imposes a schema $S_1$ that is stronger than $S_2$.
 The condition for $\apReq$ is analogous.